melody605/readme-dateline/generatedREADME.md

 ## Usage Information

-undefined
+npm i in the command line then run node.js

 ## How to Contribute

-undefined
+contribute however you'd like

 ## Tests

-undefined
+npm i

 ## License
 This application is covered under MIT.

-## Questions
+## Contact

 Reach out to me with any additional questions or concerns!
-Message me on either GitHub at [undefined](https://github.com/undefined) or via email at melody@mail.com.
+Message me on either GitHub at [melody605](https://github.com/melody605) or via email at melody@gmal.com.